bketelsen/astrobjk/src/content/blog/dracsql-vs-nocturnadb-blood-app-database.md

 ---
-title: 'DracSQL vs NocturnaDB: Choosing the Right Database for Your Blood App'
+title: "DracSQL vs NocturnaDB: Choosing the Right Database for Your Blood App"
-description: 'Struggling to choose between DracSQL and NocturnaDB for your blood delivery app?
+description: Struggling to choose between DracSQL and NocturnaDB for your blood delivery app?
 Explore the undead pros and cons of each database option, from query performance under moonlight to coffin-safe replication.
-A fang-to-fang tech comparison.'
+A fang-to-fang tech comparison.
-pubDate: '2025-01-01'
+pubDate: 2025-01-01
-heroImage: '../../images/blog-placeholder-3.jpg'
+heroImage: ../../images/blog-placeholder-6.jpg
 featured: true
 ---
 There comes a time in every undead developer’s life when they must choose their database.
 You’ve got your schema, your stack, your late-night coding playlist humming softly in the background.
 But what’s going to keep your blood app pumping reliably?
 What database can handle the... peculiarities of an after-hours user base?

 In this eternal night of options, two names rise to the top like a well-aged Type O: **DracSQL** and **NocturnaDB**.
 I’ve worked with both.
 I’ve also fought them both under cursed moons and during schema migrations that nearly cost me my immortal soul.
 This article is not a benchmark.
 It’s a survival guide.